-The Oakland West monitoring site was selected by EPA as one of the 40 nationwide sites for monitoring near susceptible and vulnerable populations.
+The Oakland - West monitoring site was selected by EPA as one of the 40 nationwide sites for monitoring near susceptible and vulnerable populations.
 The Air District is meeting this requirement through continued operation of that site.

-Note that because the US EPA selected existing area-wide SLAMS in areas with susceptible and vulnerable populations in order to fulfill requirements for Regional Administrator Required Monitoring, the Oakland West monitor serves to satisfy this requirement and requirements for area-wide NO_2 monitoring.
+Note that because the US EPA selected existing area-wide SLAMS in areas with susceptible and vulnerable populations in order to fulfill requirements for Regional Administrator Required Monitoring, the Oakland - West monitor serves to satisfy this requirement and requirements for area-wide NO2 monitoring.
 As a result, it is counted as an active monitor in both of the respective columns in Table 2.13 below.

-In total, the Air District operated eighteen NO2 monitoring sites in 2021.
-The locations of all NO2 sites are shown in Figure 2.12 and the spatial scales are summarized in Table 2.14.
+In total, the Air District operated eighteen $NO_2$ monitoring sites in 2022.
+The locations of all $NO_2$ sites are shown in Figure 2.12 and the spatial scales are summarized in Table 2.14.
 Thirteen of the sites are discussed above with respect to the near-road, area-wide, and Regional Administrator monitoring requirements.
 The remaining five sites are shown in Figure 2.11.
-Of these, three (Oakland East, San Pablo, and San Rafael) are classified as middle scale based on traffic counts and the distance of the monitoring requirements of 40 CFR Part 58 Appendix D, § 4.3.3.
+Of these, three (Oakland - East, San Pablo, and San Rafael) are classified as middle scale based on traffic counts and the distance of the monitors to the nearest traffic lane.
+As a result, these sites are not counted toward meeting the area-wide monitoring requirements of 40 CFR part 58, appendix D, §4.3.3.
 The other two sites (Pleasanton and San Ramon) are SPMs and are described further below.